deepakanand/learning-es.next/README.md

 3. Install Babel's ES2015 preset to be able to transpile ES2015 features

   npm install --save-dev babel-preset-es2015

+4. Create a .babelrc file to specify the es2015 preset that babel should use.
+(preset is a bundle of plugins)

-4. Update package.json's "script" key to have a build key that triggers the babel compiler
+5. Update package.json's "script" key to have a build key that triggers the babel compiler

 	"build": "babel src -d lib"
-5. Create a src directory to save source files
+6. Create a src directory to save source files
-6. Create a test.js with some sample JavaScript code...say console.log('foo)
+7. Create a test.js with some sample JavaScript code...say console.log('foo)
-7. Transpile away !
+8. Transpile away !

 	npm run build

-8. Creates a lib directory and adds "use strict" pragma at the top of the file
+9. Creates a lib directory and adds "use strict" pragma at the top of the file